复杂性文摘 NO:2003.05

 trypanosomatid parasites, such as Trypanosoma and Leishmania, contain

-several "plant-like" genes encoding homologs of proteins found in either
+several "plant-like" genes encoding homologs of proteins found in

 chloroplasts or the cytosol of plants and algae.